Russian submarine Omsk (K-186)

-The K-186 Omsk is an Oscar-class submarine in the Russian Navy.
+K-186 Omsk is an Oscar-class submarine in the Russian Navy.

 Development and design

 The design assignment was issued in 1969.
 The development of Project 949 was a new stage in the development of APRC-class submarines, which, in accordance with the concept of asymmetric response, were tasked with countering aircraft carrier strike formations.
 The new missile submarines were to replace the submarines of Projects 659 and 675 and in accordance with the terms of reference surpassed them in all basic parameters - could launch missiles from both surface and underwater position, had less noise, higher underwater speed, three times higher ammunition, missiles with radically improved combat capabilities.
 Project 949 became the pinnacle and the end of the development of highly specialized submarines (aircraft carrier killers).

 In December 2011, they became known that the Rubin Central Design Bureau had developed a modernization project.
 It is planned to replace the P-700 missiles with the more modern P-800 Oniks missiles from the Caliber family.
 Modification of launch containers is planned, without alteration of the hull.
 The modernization of the nuclear submarine of the Northern Fleet will be carried out at the Zvezdochka CS, and the Zvezda shipyard.

-The design is double-hulled, with a distance between a light and durable body of 3.5 meters, which provides a significant buoyancy margin, up to 30 %, and provides additional protection against underwater explosions.
+The design is double-hulled, with a distance between a light and durable body of 3.5 meters, which provides a significant buoyancy margin, up to 30%, and provides additional protection against underwater explosions.
 For their characteristic appearance, they received the nickname baton, and for their powerful strike weapons they were nicknamed aircraft carrier killers.
 The robust housing is divided into ten internal compartments.